 If you’re drawn to the excitement of the real estate industry, our property services course qualifies you to operate as a licensed real estate agent in Victoria.
-In our course you’ll be armed with the knowledge and skills in areas related to the legal liability and legal responsibility of real estate agents within a flexible self-paced or structured learning environment.
+In our course you'll be armed with the knowledge and skills in areas related to the legal liability and legal responsibility of real estate agents within a structured learning environment.

 Building on your existing knowledge, this course will teach you about: